cgunther/rspec-pdf_diff/README.md

 Both [ImageMagick](http://www.imagemagick.org/) and
 [Ghostscript](http://www.ghostscript.com/) must be installed on the system.

+ImageMagick version 6.8.1-0 or greater is required as we rely on the exit code of the `compare` utility to determine if the PDFs are identical.

 ## Usage

 Generate your PDF to a file, then call the `match_original` matcher on the